Calvin Johnson: 2009 season

 After 2008, Detroit's front office and coaching personnel were essentially overhauled by the team ownership.
 Matt Millen, the team's incumbent general manager and CEO since 2001, was terminated on September 24, 2008.
 Head coach Rod Marinelli was fired in the offseason.
 Marinelli was replaced by Jim Schwartz, then defensive coordinator of the Tennessee Titans.
 Schwartz ultimately revamped the entire Detroit offensive (and defensive) philosophieshiring Scott Linehan and Gunther Cunningham, respectively.
 Detroit held the first pick in the 2009 NFL draft, and selected quarterback Matthew Stafford out of the University of Georgia.
 Stafford was named the team's starting quarterback out of training camp, but he battled various injuries throughout the season.
 Much of the 2008 Detroit roster was released by the new regime, and the 2009 team was viewed as somewhat of a work-in-progress and eventually finished with a 2–14 record.
+In Week 4, on the road against the Chicago Bears, he had eight receptions for 133 yards in the 48–24 loss.
+In Week 11, against the Cleveland Browns, he had seven receptions for 161 yards and a touchdown in the 38–37 win.
+In Week 13, on the road against the Cincinnati Bengals, he had six receptions for 123 yards and a touchdown in the 23–13 loss.
 Johnson finished the 2009 season with 67 receptions, 984 yards, and five touchdowns, while missing two games.